7 Tips to Help You Live Well and Take Charge of Your Health

 Unless your doctor has told you otherwise, keep your daily routine and remain active as much as you can.
 Staying active with some exercise can help you have fewer side effects and decrease your risk of infection as well as recovery time posttreatment.
 People who stay physically active also report that their overall emotional well-being is improved.
 Ask your doctor what level of activity is best for you.

-6. Join a support group.
+6. Join a community.

 Support groups offer a safe and supportive place to talk with others going through situations similar to yours.
 However, some people are not comfortable seeking out support groups because they feel guilty about a lung cancer diagnosis.
 If you have smoked and you feel it is your own “fault” that you have lung cancer, participating in a support group may be an especially important and helpful step in your lung cancer journey.
 Remember, no one deserves lung cancer, and everyone deserves appropriate treatment and support.
 Even if there is no support group near you, multiple resources are available online and via telephone.